akumuli/Documentation/Query-language.md

 ```

 Note that timestamps are increasing.
 This is because timestamp in "from" field is greater than timestamp in
 "to" field.
-We can reverce it by swapping "from" and "to" fields.
-If timestamp in "to" field is less then
+We can reverse output order by swapping "from" and "to" fields.
+If timestamp in "to" field is
-timestamp in "from" field Akumuli will return results in backward direction.
+less then timestamp in "from" field Akumuli will return results in backward direction.

 ##### TBD: continuous queries